kushyzee/100-days-of-code/log.md

 **Today's progress**: Continued CS50 course

 **Thoughts**: I didn't do much today aside from continuing with the #CS50 course.
 I was supposed to start problem set 2 today but I just decide to leave it for tomorrow and I used the rest of today to revise what I've learnt the previous week (arrays, variable scope)

+### Day 32: July 19.
+2022

+**Today's progress**: completed problem set 2

+**Thoughts**: I completed the first set of problem set 2 of Harvard's CS50 course.
+I enjoyed working on this problem and I thought I was beginning to get really good at C programming but the next problem set was more difficult as I thought and isn't as much fun.
+I have made good progress on it though and I will complete it tomorrow